-From your bong to your broomstick, the possibilities of using cannabis in your Witchcraft.
+From your bong to your broomstick, the possibilities of using cannabis in your Witchcraft are limitless.

-Cannabis has been included in magical, religious, and spiritual rites for millennia, from Hindu sadhus who use marijuana as a prayer to Lord Shiva to Coptic Christians who burned it on altars as a holy offering.
+Folks have combined weed and Witchcraft in magical and spiritual rites for millennia.
+Hindu sadhus use marijuana as a prayer to Lord Shiva.
+Coptic Christians burned it on altars as a holy offering.
 Witches and warlocks, too, have had a long history with this helper, utilizing it for everything from medical remedies to summoning spirits.
 Cannabis and hemp were both staples in folk traditions.
 In his 1653 Complete Herbal, author Nicholas Culpeper wrote of the plant: “This is so well known to every good housewife in the country, that I shall not need to write any description of it.”

-Some classic uses combining Witchcraft and weed were in spells and rites dedicated to healing, love, money drawing, visions, and meditation.
+Some classic uses combining Witchcraft and weed: spells dedicated to healing, love, money drawing, visions, and meditation.

 Lovestruck witches would wander out under the midsummer full moon to sprinkle hemp seeds while circling a church nine times in hopes of seeing their true love(s).
 Witches attempting to look into the future would burn incense made of cannabis, mugwort, coltsfoot, and angelica in front of a magic mirror, watching for signs in the reflection of the glass.

 Perhaps the most infamous usage of cannabis in magic is its inclusion in the famed Witch’s Flying Ointment.
-Blended with other mind-altering substances like opium poppies, morning glories, datura, belladonna, and nightshade and mixed with butter or lard, witches would smear it on their broomsticks and “ride” them, flying off in ecstatic, orgasmic bliss.
+In this, Witches blended cannabis with other mind-altering substances.
+Opium poppies, morning glories, datura, belladonna, and nightshade all might be found in this blend.
+Mixed with butter or lard, witches could smear the concoction on their broomsticks and “ride,” flying off in ecstatic, orgasmic bliss.

 Modern witches can replicate this by blending cannabis with small amounts of other entheogens like ayahuasca, cyanescens (magic mushrooms), and of course opium poppies.
 For an entirely legal version, cunning folks can create a weed blend with blue lotus, wild asparagus root, and mugwort.
 Make a tincture or decoction from your herbal blend and mix it with coconut oil for a bewitching lube to help you open up and push into the Universe with lust and love.

-For an abundance spell, mix a little ginger, cinnamon, and nutmeg, or thyme, basil, and mint, into fresh water and carefully paint sigils, a wish, or words of power onto
+For an abundance spell, mix a little ginger, cinnamon, and nutmeg into fresh water.
+Or use thyme, basil, and mint.
+Carefully paint sigils, a wish, or words of power onto

 Last but not least, smoking from a bong or bubbler is a unique way for weed witches to commune with all the elements.

-Earth is represented by cannabis, fire is the fire you light your bowl with, air is your breath, and water is in the bottom of the bong.
-Make sure you charge your bong water, too, by thinking some good vibes at it.
+Earth is represented by cannabis.
+Fire is the fire to light your bowl.
+Air is your breath.
+Water is in the bottom of the bong.
+Make sure you charge your bong water, too, by focusing some good vibes at it.

-Portions of this were originally published in Seattle Weekly.
+Portions of this originally published in Seattle Weekly.